ElonVampire/DesignPatterns-3/README.md

 If we were to not use this pattern there would be large segments of the code that define complex business logic and are mixed in with the client code that uses the logic.
 In some cases this logic might even be duplicated which is a very bad code smell when dealing with mission critical logic.
 By taking this logic and placing it within its own class we are able to keep the client loosely coupled from the business logic it uses.
 As far as we know the business logic might change and our system should be able to change with it.
 In the client code we are able to drop and replace command classes for whatever our requirements are and we can make new classes should we need differnt functionality.
 As long as they all use the same interface the client code wont care what it is calling.

 ## Implementation

-This can be done by taking the complex code from the client, and placing it within its own class, that implements the ICommand or similarly named abstraction that provides the method signatures required.
+The command pattern can be implemented by taking the complex code from the client, and placing it within its own class, that implements the ICommand or similarly named abstraction that provides the method signatures required.
 When the class is instantiated the state the method requires to run can be passed through as constructor parameters and saved as readonly private properties.
 Onces the object is newed up we can simply call the Execute method on the class to run what would otherwise be complex implementation details mixed in with client code.

 Consider the following diagram.

+This is clearly one of the more simple design patterns but dont underestimate the importance of a well designed set of command patterns.

 ## Code snippets